django-cms/django-cms/docs/reference/templatetags.rst

 .. warning::

-    In this version of django CMS, the setting :setting:`CMS_UNESCAPED_RENDER_MODEL_TAGS` has a default value of ``True`` to provide behavior consistent with previous releases.
-However, all developers are encouraged to set this value to ``False`` to help prevent a range of security vulnerabilities stemming from HTML, Javascript, and CSS Code Injection.
+    In this version of django CMS, the setting :setting:`CMS_UNESCAPED_RENDER_MODEL_TAGS` has a default value of ``True`` to provide behaviour consistent with previous releases.
+However, all developers are encouraged to set this value to ``False`` to help prevent a range of security vulnerabilities stemming from HTML, JavaScript, and CSS Code Injection.

 .. warning::